jtguggedal/fw-nrfconnect-nrf/applications/asset_tracker_v2/doc/sensor_module.rst

 The accelerometer changes to active mode when the activity threshold is exceeded and reverts to inactive mode once acceleration stays below
 :kconfig:option:`CONFIG_ADXL372_INACTIVITY_THRESHOLD` for the duration specified in the :kconfig:option:`CONFIG_ADXL372_INACTIVITY_TIME` option.

-When an impact has been detected, a :c:enum:`SENSOR_EVT_MOVEMENT_IMPACT_DETECTED` event is sent from the sensor module.
+When an impact has been detected, a :c:enum:`SENSOR_MSG_MOVEMENT_IMPACT_DETECTED` event is sent from the sensor module.

 .. _bosch_software_environmental_cluster_library: